 NJ is famous for many things—Lucy the Elephant, Liberty State Park, and Princeton, among others—but there are a few hidden gems in NJ that even long-time residents overlook.
 And to make you feel like you’re in on the secret, we’re going to spill the details.
 From hidden hiking spots to not-so-famous parks to historic eateries to under-the-radar towns, these 7 spots are worth a visit.
-Scroll down to start planning your itinerary now.
+Scroll down to start planning your itinerary now. (feature photo credit: @finding_pretty_places)

 These are 7 hidden gems in NJ to visit now

 An absolute hidden gem in NJ, this entire trail is a whopping 70 miles, but don’t let that deter you since there are plenty of smooth and flat paths.
 There are many entry points along the canal with picturesque views at every turn (imagine those Insta posts).
 Got kids who love to ride their bikes?
 Bring them to ride on the trail and along the river.
-Plan to pack a lunch and have a picnic on the trail—there are tables and grills at certain spots, but you can also grab a patch of grass and lay down a blanket.
+Plan to pack a lunch and picnic on the trail—there are tables and grills at certain spots, but you can also grab a patch of grass and lay down a blanket.
 And if you get lucky, you might even come across a plodding turtle or cute bunny on the path.

 Trailheads starting in Trenton, Frenchtown, and New Brunswick